This week I have finished re-reading a book called ‘Crucial Conversations’, written by four behavioral change specialists.

 Until you do, it is going to be very difficult to change your money outcomes…

-If you would like to start changing your crucial conversation about money, click the link below for a free financial freedom strategy session.
+If you would like to start changing your crucial conversation about money, click the link below for a free Smart Investor session.
 In this session we will work on a positive money conversation and how you can have financial freedom.

 Leave me a comment below and let me know which of these conversations is troubling you.
 Maybe putting it out to the universe will help you acknowledge and overcome it, wouldn’t that be great?